rahulkulkarni375/React-Redux/README.md

 ## Steps to manage state using redux

 - Install packages redux, react-redux and @reduxjs/toolkit
-- Create a folder and file named as "store.js" and export store.js
+- Create a folder and file named as store and store.js and export store.js
 - Create slices using createSlice
 ```javascript
 const counterSlice = createSlice({